-Objectives: This document provides an overview of the development of an institution specific epidemiological antibiogram.
-Emphasis was on last line antibiotics, such as carbapenems.
+Objective: To provide an overview of the development of an institution-specific epidemiological antibiogram.
+Emphasis was on last-line antibiotics, such as carbapenems.

-Methods: Antibiograms, for the year 2013, of various organisms were retrieved from the computerized database of the Microscan© [Siemens Healthcare] at the microbiology laboratory, of the Sangre Grande Hospital in East Trinidad, West Indies.
-This was divided into blood and urine specimen antibiograms.
-All wards and hospital clinics were included.
-A twenty percent [%], cut off was used to determine that a particular antibiotic or antibiotic class could be used for empiric therapy.
-All organisms were not chosen.
-Only the most common and clinically relevant were chosen.
+Methods: In 2013, the antibiograms of various organisms were retrieved from the computerized database of the Microscan (Siemens Healthcare) at the Microbiology Laboratory of the Sangre Grande Hospital in East Trinidad, West Indies.
+These were divided into blood and urine specimen antibiograms.
+All the wards and hospital clinics were included.
+A 20% cut-off was used to determine that a particular antibiotic or antibiotic class could be used for empiric therapy.
+All the organisms were not chosen.
+Only the most common and clinically relevant organisms were chosen.